Key Takeaways

 Vendors also frequently argue that the patron was already intoxicated when they arrived — that whatever intoxication caused the crash resulted from drinking at a previous location, not from what was served here.
 This defense highlights the importance of tracing the driver's complete evening.
 If the patron had three drinks at your defendant's bar and nine at the bar they visited before, the allocation of responsibility changes significantly.

 Oklahoma's comparative negligence rules also come into play.
-The drunk driver is obviously at fault, and the jury will allocate responsibility among all parties.
-The vendor's share of fault may be less than the driver's — but as long as the vendor is found negligent, their insurance policy contributes to the recovery.
+The impaired driver may carry most of the fault, and the jury may allocate responsibility among all responsible parties.
+The vendor's share of fault may be less than the driver's, but proving vendor fault may add an important commercial insurance source to the recovery analysis.

 Limitations on Oklahoma Dram Shop Claims